-Web mining: The process of performing Data mining on the web is called Web mining.
-Extracting the web documents and discovering the patterns from it.
+Web Mining: Web mining is performing Data mining on the web, extracting the web documents, and discovering the patterns from them.

 Example: Techniques applied for predictive analysis.
 (Weather forecast based on identifying the patterns from the history data)

-Lets us understand the major Difference Between Data mining and Web mining in detail in this post.
+Lets us understand the significant Difference Between Data mining and Web mining in detail in this post.

 The process of gold mining produces gold, which is extracted and refined from ore.
 The outcome of gold mining is the precious metal.
 We apply a data mining technique to remove key information (valuable data) from a raw source.
-Here the pattern discovered from the raw data source is considered precious for the data analyst/data scientists in order to proceed with the decision making that influences the business value.
+Here the pattern discovered from the raw data source is considered precious for the data analyst/data scientists to proceed with the decision-making that influences the business value.

-In plain terms, data mining is a concept of mining knowledge from different sets of data.
-The knowledge extracted is further used to provide forecasts or recommendations.
-The data to be mined are either available in the data warehouse or other external systems.
-Data could be available on different tables with its different behavioral or attributes.
-In order to identify the pattern, the correlation between multiple sets of data has to be identified.
+In plain terms, data mining is a concept of mining knowledge from different data sets.
+We further use the extracted knowledge to provide forecasts or recommendations.
+The data to be mined are available in the data warehouse or other external systems.
+Data could be available on different tables with different behaviors or attributes.
+We must determine the correlation between multiple data sets to identify the pattern.

 Steps in Data Mining:

-As data mining is an abstract, here is the list of steps involved,
+As data mining is an abstract, here are the steps involved:

 - Data preparation

 - Pattern discovery

-- Build models to forecast/recommend(to mention few cases)
+- Build models to forecast/recommend(to mention a few cases)

 - Summarizing the model value

-Web mining is an abstract as there are three different types of techniques of mining.
+Web mining is abstract as there are three different types of techniques of mining.